amit-kumar-dubey/FoodReca/README.md

-# FoodReca
+CRUDAPPLICATIONS
-A React project that teaches how make CRUD applications.
+A React project that teaches how make CRUD applications in older class ways.